hamilton89/FluVaxDES/README.md

 3. Base model: Run the model without any stochasticity or balking.
 4. Simpy classes with stochasticity: Redefine Simpy classes to include distributions around key parameters.
 5. Scenarios: Run the model with stochasticity for scenarios 1-4
-6. Loop through hours in a day: Loop through the number of patients each hour (Assumption 2) and record maximum wait times as a function of the number of nurses working per hour.
+6. Loop through hours in a day: Loop through the number of patients each hour (Assumption 2) and record maximum wait time and patients vaccinated as a function of the number of nurses working per hour.

 Outputs: